-If facilitation with Local Rangeland staff does not result in a recreational access agreement, one of the parties may submit an application for a review of the issues in the dispute.
+If facilitation with Local Rangeland staff does not result in a recreational access agreement, one of the parties may submit an application for a review of the issues in the dispute within 7 days from the date that the dispute first occurred.
 This is a formal process that will be led by a Lands staff member who is designated as a Local Settlement Officer (LSO).

 While the LSO will facilitate this process, he or she will deliver a binding decision on access.